nikitavoloboev/data/docs/health/skin-care.md

 # Skin care

-Based of [this interview](https://www.youtube.com/watch?v=xv0ISHGGw1A), it said there are 3 proven ways to improve skin care:
+Based of [this interview](https://www.youtube.com/watch?v=xv0ISHGGw1A), it said there are 3 proven ways to improve your skin:

 1. Moisturizer (morning & night)
 2. Sun screen (going out or applied in morning)